Profile

 Publications

-Acceptance rate: TBD
+Acceptance rate: 25.3%

 Zion Leonahenahe Basque, Samuele Doria, Ananta Soneji, Wil Gibbs, Adam Doupé, Yan Shoshitaishvili, Eleonora Losiouk, Ruoyu Wang, and Simone Aonzo.

-Proceedings of the Symposium on Network and Distributed System Security (NDSS), San Diego, CA, Feb 2026.
+In Proceedings of the Symposium on Network and Distributed System Security (NDSS), San Diego, CA, Feb 2026. - Towards Collaboration-Aware Resource Sharing in Research Computing Infrastructures

 Souradip Nath, Ananta Soneji, Jaejong Baek, Carlos Rubio-Medrano, and Gail-Joon Ahn.

-Proceedings of the 11th IEEE International Conference on Collaboration and Internet Computing (IEEE CIC’25), Pittsburgh, PA, Nov 2025.
+In Proceedings of the 11th IEEE International Conference on Collaboration and Internet Computing (IEEE CIC ’25), Pittsburgh, PA, Nov 2025. - ''It’s almost like Frankenstein'': Investigating the Complexities of Scientific Collaboration and Privilege Management within Research Computing Infrastructures

 Acceptance rate: ~14.8%